 Now, let’s go back to the homemade hand cream.

-If you’re trying to avoid animal products like beeswax, then, this homemade hand cream recipe is for you.
+This homemade hand cream recipe is for you if you’re trying to avoid animal products like beeswax.
 Today, I’ll show you how to make hand cream at home without beeswax.

 What Would You Use Instead of Beeswax